jodyphelan/TBProfiler/README.md

 cat results/ERR1664619.results.txt
 ```

+#### Whole genome analysis

+By default, `tb-profiler` only analyses drug resistance candidate genes.
+It is also possible to perform variant calling across the whole genome using the `--call_whole_genome` argument.
+When this is enabled it is also possible to compare your sample to previous runs to find those which are close to your new sample.
+Close samples are found using a SNP distance cutoff which is enabled using the `--snp_dist` argument.
+Close samples are stored in the json output and are also found in the text report.
+Additionally a neighbour joining tree can be built using the `--nj` argument.
+Please note that the `--snp_dist` and `--nj` functions are experimental and could produce unexpected results.

 #### Spoligotyping

 Experimental spoligotyping can be performed by adding `--spoligotype` to the command.
 This is enabled for bam and fastq input.